rshubhankar11/Notes/SpringBoot/SpringBatch.md

 Spring Batch simplifies batch processing in Java applications.
 It provides a powerful framework for building robust and scalable batch jobs.
 By following this guide, you can get started with Spring Batch and create batch processing solutions tailored to your needs.

-Remember to consult the official Spring Batch documentation for detailed information and advanced features: [Spring Batch Documentation](https://docs.spring.io/spring-batch/docs/current/reference/html/index.html).
+Official Spring Batch documentation for detailed information and advanced features: [Spring Batch Documentation](https://docs.spring.io/spring-batch/docs/current/reference/html/index.html).